Showing Grace

 Perhaps it’s time to leave the sanctifying work to the Holy Spirit and love him through his weakness.
 Meanwhile, remember that we all have weaknesses.
 Extend the grace you would like to receive from others.

-6. Turn to Jesus when others disappoint you.
+6. Offer grace by turning to Jesus when others disappoint you.

 We grow in showing grace when we learn to turn to Jesus amid life’s most disappointing relational interactions.